hadley/adv-r/dsl.md

 ## Latex

-The next DSL we're going to tackle is to convert R expression into their latex math equivalents.
-(This is a bit like plotmath, but for text output instead of graphical output.).
+The next DSL we're going to tackle will convert R expression into their latex math equivalents.
+(This is a bit like `?plotmath`, but for text instead of plots.)
 Latex is the lingua franca of mathematicians and statisticians: whenever you want to describe an equation in text (e.g. in an email) you write it as a latex equation.
+Many reports are produced from R using latex, so it might be useful to facilitate the automate conversion from mathematical expressions from one language to the other.

-It is more complicated than the HTML dsl, because not only do we need to convert functions, we also need to convert symbols.
-We'll also add a "default" conversion, so that if we don't know how to convert a function, we'll fall back to a standard representation.
-Like the HTML dsl, we'll also write functionals to make it easier to generated the translators.
+This math expression DSL will be more complicated than the HTML dsl, because not only do we need to convert functions, but we also need to convert symbols.
+We'll also create a "default" conversion, so that functions we don't know how to convert get a standard fallback.
+Like the HTML dsl, we'll also write functionals to make it easier to generate the translators.

-Before you begin, make sure you're familiar with

-* scoping rules
-* creating and manipulating functions
-* computing on the language
+Before we begin, let's quickly cover how formulas are expressed in latex.

 ### Latex mathematics

 Latex mathematics are complex, and [well documented](http://en.wikibooks.org/wiki/LaTeX/Mathematics).
 They have a fairly simple structure:

-* Most simple mathematical equations are represented in the way you'd type them into R: `x * y`, `z ^ 5`
+* Most simple mathematical equations are represented in the way you'd type them into R: `x * y`, `z ^ 5`.
+Subscripts are written using `_`, e.g. `x_1`.

 * Special characters start with a `\`: `\pi` = π, `\pm` = ±, and so on.
 There are a huge number of symbols available in latex.
 Googling for `latex math symbols` finds many [lists](http://www.sunilpatel.co.uk/latex-type/latex-math-symbols/), and there's even [a service](http://detexify.kirelabs.org/classify.html) where you can sketch a symbol in the browser and it will look it up for you.